santoso-solar-monitoring-project/main-page/README.md

    const {...rest} = defaultProps.mergeDeep(props);
    const children = props.children;
    Also don't rely on the `children` contained in the `rest` in the "DO THIS" example.
 That would be committing the very same mistake as the "DON'T DO THIS" example.
+   Using refs and Immutable.Map.mergeDeep is in general dangerous.

 7. CORE LOGIC.
 (Varies but often `useEffect`, `useLayoutEffect`.)